Pavement licensing, alcohol off sales and A-boards

 You can also:

-Among the measures this new Act allows for businesses to apply for a new pavement licence.
-This licence removes the need to apply for a WSCC Highway permit and constitutes deemed planning permission thus removing the requirement for a separate planning application.
-It also removes the requirement for a street trading licence or consent and thus streamlines the whole process.
-This is a temporary piece of legislation but has been extended until the 30th September 2024.
+The new pavement licence removes the need to apply for a WSCC highway permit and constitutes deemed planning permission thus removing the requirement for a separate planning application.
+It also, in many cases, removes the requirement for a street trading licence or consent and thus streamlines the whole process.

-The application process takes only 10 working days including a 5-day public consultation by displaying a public notice.
-The relevant authorities such as Sussex Police and the Highway authority are consulted.
+The application process takes only 28 working days, including a 14 working day public consultation by displaying a public notice.
+The relevant authorities such as Sussex Police and the Highway authority are also consulted.

 Businesses are required to provide certain information with the application including: